alexfigliolia/typescript-dev-server/README.md

 # Typescript Dev Server
 A lightweight development server for typescript projects.
-The server will watch your files and reboot on changes and allow you to boot/kill auxiliary services used by your development workflow.
+The server will watch your files, reboot on changes, and allow you to run auxiliary services used by your development workflow.

 ## Installation
 ```bash